Action Status Problem Manufacturer Model Function

 Problem: Stopped working

-Xmas 2023, a relation gave us a Hangsun water flosser she used that we had earlier enquired about.
+Xmas 2023, a relation gave us a new Hangsun water flosser she recommended, that we had earlier enquired about.
 It worked fine for 9 months and then started doing strange things.
 First it started coming on by itelf in the middle of the night, then it ignored selected speed settings and eventually after about a month, the on/off push button no longer lit its blue LED or started the motor, yet the function select push button below it lit the 3 speed selection LEDs in sequence as usual although they too went off after about 15 seconds.

 A search in the 'Net revealed the following repair of an outwardly similar model with a different manufacturer and slightly different pcb, the fault here apparently being down to the chip in the Li-ion battery needing to be reset: